P ≠ NP Proof

 the particular fixed running time P(n) of a specific restricted type X

-reduced in polynomial time into another one of a P(n)-time decidable problem, because the reducer machine must run in polynomial
+decidable problem, because the reducer machine must

-time in this case, but it cannot previously know or compute what upper bounds
+run within polynomial time in this case, but it cannot previously know or

-Suppose that someone claims, with the following argument, that the P ≠ NP proof of mine fails:
+the P ≠ NP proof of mine fails:

 “– The author assumes